Azure/Service-Fabric-Troubleshooting-Guides/Deployment/How to Configure Service Fabric Automatic OS Image Upgrade.md

 ...
 ```

 The virtual machine scale set 'version' property in 'imageReference' should be set to 'latest' to enable Automatic OS Image Upgrade.
-An error similar to below will be returned if 'version' is set to a specifica version.
+An error similar to below will be returned if 'version' is set to a specific version.

 ```diff
 "imageReference": {